-Common errors made by solicitors include wrong advice on financial settlements, inadequate pension valuation and mistakes in dealing with pension sharing arrangements
+Common errors made by solicitors include wrong advice on financial settlements, inadequate pension valuation and mistakes in dealing with pension sharing arrangements.

 - Employment contracts

-a common cause of suing a solicitor arises out of mistakes made when drafting contracts of employment – including the failure to include confidentiality clauses and appropriate and enforceable restrictive covenants
+A common cause of suing a solicitor arises out of mistakes made when drafting contracts of employment – including the failure to include confidentiality clauses and appropriate and enforceable restrictive covenants

-Professional negligence claims against solicitors often arise following a failure to comply with Court Orders or issue court proceedings in time; along with inadequate or incorrect advice on costs issues and the merits of a case generally
+Professional negligence claims against solicitors often arise following a failure to comply with Court Orders or issue court proceedings in time; along with inadequate or incorrect advice on costs issues and the strength of a case generally

 - Personal Injury Compensation Claims

 Claims for professional negligence against solicitors after an accident claim are on the rise.
 Part of the reason for this seems to be that some of the larger claims companies are using junior staff to manage the claim, with limited supervision from experienced solicitors.
 Due to the juniors’ lack of experience, it seems that with increasing frequency they are under-settling claims, or recommending that a client accepts an offer for compensation which is a lot less than the sum which might be expected given the injury.